Use this tutorial to start using Cloudflare’s Web3 Gateways to the IPFS and Ethereum networks.

 - Proxies traffic to that hostname.

 - Issues an SSL/TLS certificate to cover the specified hostname.

 Once your gateway becomes active, you can customize the Cloudflare settings associated with your hostname.

 Since your traffic is automatically proxied through Cloudflare, you customize your website settings to take advantage of various security, performance, and reliability benefits.

 If you are using your gateway for backend services, you may want to use Cloudflare Zero Trust to restrict gateway access.

-Once you have created a gateway and updated your Cloudflare settings, you can start using your IPFS or Ethereum gateway.
+Once you have created a gateway and updated your Cloudflare settings, you can start using your IPFS, Ethereum, or Polygon gateway.